-The following formation is just about everything you’ll want to be aware of when it comes to staying safe on the river.
-For those of you that sometimes get nervous about this kind of stuff, just keep in mind that for each serious mishap that occurs, tens of thousands of people camp out on this section of river without any problems.
-And if it’s any consolation, no one has ever died out here while wearing a life jacket.
+The following information is just about everything you’ll want to be aware of when it comes to staying safe on the river.
+For those of you that sometimes get nervous about this kind of stuff or have heard way too many horror stories, keep in mind that for each serious mishap that occurs, tens of thousands of people camp out on this section of river without any problems.
+And a final consolation: no one has ever died out here while wearing a life jacket.

 Even at normal flow rates, the current is strong enough to push an adult off their feet when wading in water more than waist deep.
 This flow is often not even noticeable to a person standing on the bank or wading in the shallow water at the edge of a sandbar, but it is strong enough that even a solid swimmer may not be able to swim against it.